goenning/goenning/_posts/2016-06-09-using-docker-to-make-oss-contribution-easier.md

 While surfing through GitHub it's not hard to find projects that has a complex `how to contribute` guide that aims to help newcomers to set up a bare minimum development environment.

 These projects are way more complex than an utility library, for example, because it's becoming more and more common to find projects that depends on Redis, ElasticSearch, SQL Databases and so on.
-Knex, for example, has a [CONTRIBUTING.md](https://github.com/tgriesser/knex/blob/master/CONTRIBUTING.md) guide that suggests that you install MySQL and Postgres locally with a given username, password and database name so that you can run their integrations tests.
+Knex, for example, has a [CONTRIBUTING.md](https://github.com/tgriesser/knex/blob/master/CONTRIBUTING.md) guide suggesting that you install MySQL and Postgres locally with a given username, password and database name so that you can run their integrations tests.

 Having to install all these services locally doesn't make sense, it will eventually slow down your machine while your not coding and you'll end up with a ton of services that are idle most of the time.